Richard Charles Mills

-Professor Richard Charles Mills OBE (8 March 1886 – 6 August 1952) was an Australian economist and academic.
+Richard Charles Mills OBE (8 March 1886 – 6 August 1952) was an Australian economist and academic.
 He was head of the Faculty of Economics at the University of Sydney for 23 years, and a key member of several Australian government instrumentalities.

 Early years and background

 Mills was born in Ardmona, Victoria near Shepparton or Mooroopna to schoolteacher Samuel Mills (c.
 1860 – 8 June 1931) and his wife Sarah Mills, née Bray (died 20 October 1935), later of Heyfield, Victoria, where Samuel was head teacher for 25 years, then Coppin Street, East Malvern.

 He was educated at Melbourne's University High School, Melbourne and the University of Melbourne, where he studied law, history and political economy, gaining his Bachelor of Laws in 1909 and Masters in 1910.
 Mills was, in 1907, the first president of the Students' Representative Council, Melbourne University.

 In 1912 he entered the London School of Economics and Political Science, and graduated with a D.Sc. in 1915.
 His thesis, on the Wakefield scheme for developing South Australia, was later published as The Colonization of Australia 1829–42.